 Hunterdon Central's Health Services Program is designed to maximize an individual's health potential and provide a broad spectrum of health services to students.
 The goals of the school health services program are:

-- to assist pupils in becoming increasingly responsible for their own health
+- to assist students in becoming increasingly responsible for their own health

 - to promote the optimal level of health for pupils

-- to provide health education and health counseling for pupils and parents
+- to provide health education and health counseling for students and parents

 The following comprehensive school health services are provided to students:

 The vision screening program (N.J.S.A.
 18A:40-1) is performed to screen for visual acuity, muscle balance, and color perception.
 Vision screenings will be done during the 9th grade physical; then as needed.
 Students identified as needing follow-up will be referred to their private medical doctor.

 Audiometric screening (N.J.A.C 6:29-8.1) is conducted to screen for hearing defects.
 Referrals are provided to parents of all identified students requiring evaluation by a private medical doctor.

 Health appraisals are conducted to assess normal growth and development.
 Significant changes in growth and development patterns will be discussed with the student and/or parent.
 Blood pressure monitoring is conducted to identify students at risk for hypertension, at a student's physician request.
 Health counseling regarding nutrition, exercise, and lifestyle will be provided.
 Appropriate referrals to private physicians will be made when necessary.

 Scoliosis is the lateral curvature of the spine most commonly detected during the adolescent growth period.
 Pamphlet Law 2000c.
 126. requires that all students between the ages of 10-18 be examined every other year.
 This will be done during the 9th grade physical and then in grade 11 by the school nurse.
 Parents have the right to refuse this examination by completing